-And that’s why, faced with a seemingly complex problem, we bring a conceptually simple solution: it was about inserting in the center of the city, in an area occupied by a playground shared by 1,000 children divided into three schools, a sports hall that, besides an intense student use, would provide an open equipment to the neighborhood repeatedly requested in recent years.
+The goal of the project was to insert in the center of the city of Santander, in an area occupied by a playground shared by 1,000 children (from 3 different schools) a sports hall that, besides the students use, would provide an open infrastructure to the neighborhood.

-It was obvious (we understood) that with our intervention we should not decrease the available surface at that time for use as outdoor playground (specially considering that the school population increases every year), so the use of the roof of the new building was fully justified.
+It was obvious that the new intervention should not decrease the existing outdoors available area (especially considering that the school population increases every year), so the use of the roof of the new building was fully justified.

-Today, when the sports facilities have been operating for many years, we have found that each of the three new courtyards [P1, P2, and indoor P3] is specialized to accommodate a particular type of users and activities: P1 is used by older students, where soccer is the dominant activity; P2 is used by younger ones, since in the “roof” are more controlled and away from the street; and P3 is used for any activity that requires a large covered space, even as a playground for everyone when it rains.
+Nowadays, each of the three new courtyards [P1, P2, and indoor P3] is specialized to accommodate a particular type of users and activities: P1 is used by older students, and soccer is the dominant activity; P2 is used by younger ones, since in the “roof” they can be controlled and away from the street; and P3 is used for any activity that requires a large covered space, even as a playground for everyone in a rainy day.

 Marcos Parga_PO2 Arquitectos / Year: 2004 / Location: Santander, Spain / Program: Sports / Type: Open Competition.
 1st Prize / Status: Built / Client: City of Santander / Size: 2.251m2 / Budget: 2.873.092 euros / Photography: Miguel de Guzman_ImagenSubliminal